MrThearMan/CI/README.md

 ## How to use

-Here is a minimal `pyproject.toml` setup to get started:
+Here is the required configuration for your `pyproject.toml`:

 ```toml
 # ...